nbrandaleone-gcp/virustotal-scan/README.md

 - The Cloud Functions Service Account key must have permissions to read from Secrets Manager.
 - The Cloud Functions Service Account key must also have permissions to read from an EventArc trigger (eventarc.eventReceive) and execute a Workflow (workflows.invoker).
 - You must get your own Virus Total API key.
 A personal key can be obtained for free, but will have feature and traffic limitations.
-- This project uses public Storage Buckets for educations purposes.
-These settings should be locked down for any production purposes.
+- Ensure that your Google Cloud Storage Buckets are private, closed to Internet prying.

 # How to: